-Galena, one of the most beautiful towns in Illinois, is a small community of 3,333 popular with retirees and vacationers.
+Galena, one of the most beautiful towns in Illinois, is a small community of a little over 3,000 residents and popular with retirees and vacationers.
 It is located in northwestern Illinois near the Mississippi River and the Wisconsin and Iowa borders.
 The town is named for galena, an ore of lead, lead sulfide.
 Galena is in Jo Daviess County.
 Many beautiful homes and buildings in the French Colonial and Victorian styles of architecture were created during its early economic prominence due to steamboats and lead mining.
 Today it is a popular tourist destination, hosting over one million visitors each year.
 An amazing 85% of the structures in Galena are listed on the National Register of Historic Places, a significant source of the city's charm and popularity.
 Main Street in downtown Galena has a large number of specialty shops, bed and breakfasts, galleries, and restaurants.
 Many weekenders from Chicago keep second homes in the area.
 Photo of downtown courtesy of Wikipedia and Chris Light.

 Watch this short Youtube video prepared by Visit the USA:

 Galena Ridge is one of the most prestigious neighborhoods.
-The Galena Territory is a private 6,800 acre development located several miles southeast of downtown Galena (see Active Communities link at right).
+The Galena Territory is a private 6,800 acre development located several miles southeast of downtown Galena (see Active Communities link at left).
 It features low-density residential development and the Eagle Ridge Resort & Spa, with 63 holes of championship golf.
 Those seeking a retirement community here have the opportunity to live in an active adult community or in the historic town.
-The average home value in late 2017, was about $153,600, according to Zillow.
+The average home value in early 2019, was about $162,100, according to Zillow.
 Prices will vary by neighborhood.
 Average property taxes are close to $3000.

 What is special about Galena